joshuabradley012/joshbradley-hugo/content/projects.md

 draft: true
 ---

-I've built a few things, but a lot of my work has been at work.
-I hope to have more here soon.
+Most of my work has been at work.
+But I'm hoping to add open source contributions here soon.

 * {{< externallink "This website (2020)" "https://github.com/joshuabradley012/joshbradley-hugo" >}}
 * {{< externallink "The Jobsite by Procore (2020)" "https://jobsite.procore.com" >}}